 The International Foundation for Protection Officers (IFPO) has for many years provided materials to support its certification programs.
 The current edition of this book is being used as the core text for the Security Supervision and Management Training/Certified in Security Supervision and Management (CSSM) Program at IFPO.
-The CSSM is unique and was designed in 1988 to meet the needs of the security supervisor or senior protection officer.
-The book has enjoyed tremendous acceptance and success in the past, but after seven years, it has become dated.
-The changes, vetted by IFPO, make the third edition more current and relevant.
+The CSSM was designed in 1988 to meet the needs of the security supervisor or senior protection officer.
+The book has enjoyed tremendous acceptance and success in the past, and the changes in this third edition, vetted by IFPO, make it still more current and relevant.

 International Foundation for Protection Officers (IFPO) for the Certified in Security Supervision and Management (CCSM) candidates; Colleges and universities offering undergraduate or graduate degree programs in Security Management, Administration of Justice, Homeland Security or Emergency Management.

 Table of Contents

 Dedication to IFPO Founder Ron Minion, MS, CPP, CPO

 Forward by Louis Tyska, CPP-former ASIS International President and Lawrence J. Fennelly, CPO-author of 24 textbooks.
 The forward discusses Supervision, Management, Professional Development and New Supervisors/Managers.